 - GMC Yukon XL 2500

-Various marine and motorhome applications, including:
+In addition, The Vortec 8100 was used in various marine and motorhome applications, including:

 - Class A motorhomes

 We’ve established that the stock power figures that this 8.1L engine puts down aren’t hugely impressive for the engines’ capacity, but thankfully there are several possibilities when it comes to going beyond GM’s limitations.

 All it takes to unleash the full potential of this big block is some elbow grease and a visit to your local performance shop.

 However, given its heavyweight cast-iron design, weighing in at over 750lbs, the 8100 is rarely the choice for those looking for performance.